ebkalderon/renderdoc-rs/README.md

 # renderdoc-rs

-Rust bindings to [RenderDoc], a popular industry-grade graphics debugger.
+Rust bindings to [RenderDoc], a popular graphics debugger.

 [RenderDoc]: https://renderdoc.org/

-## Prerequisites
+RenderDoc is a free and open source graphics debugging tool.
+RenderDoc allows game developers to take frame captures of their applications, replay them, examine the graphics pipeline state, and potentially identify nasty graphics bugs.

 These bindings require that RenderDoc be installed on the target machine, with either `renderdoc.dll` or `librenderdoc.so` visible from your`PATH`.